In conjunction with General Education courses and an academic

 major in a liberal arts and sciences content area, the Division of

-Education offers courses that will permit prospective students to
+Education offers courses that allow students to complete academic

 Adolescence Education at the Mount

-Spanish to students in grades 7-12.
-Our programs are structured to
+students in grades 7-12.
+Our programs are structured to provide

-provide teacher candidates with the principles for engaging
+teacher candidates with the principles for engaging teaching and

 We believe that excellent adolescence teachers have a strong